Daniel Nussbaumer

-Daniel Nussbaumer (born 29 November 1999) is an Austrian professional footballer who plays for Liga Portugal 2 club Académico de Viseu.
+Daniel Nussbaumer (born 29 November 1999) is an Austrian professional footballer who plays as a forward for Admiral 2nd League club Schwarz-Weiß Bregenz.

 Club career

 He made his Austrian Football Bundesliga debut for SC Rheindorf Altach on 28 May 2017 in a game against FC Red Bull Salzburg.
 In 2018 he signed up for the German club VfB Stuttgart II with a contract until June 2020.

 On 30 August 2021, he moved to Académico de Viseu in Portugal.
+In 2022, he suffered a serious ankle injury, which sidelined him for an extended period.

 Personal life

 Nussbaumer is the cousin of Lars Nussbaumer, who is also a professional footballer.